 Ireneaus’ list contradicts that of Tertullian (Praescriptione, xxii) in which Clement comes after apostle Peter.
 Interestingly, the New Advent Catholic Encyclopedia has this to say about “pope” Linus:

-The Vatican has put out conflicting lists of popes from Peter which had to be revised.
+The Vatican has published conflicting lists of popes from Peter which had to be revised.
 The earliest list is from the Liber Pontificalis (presumably first composed in the 6th century), yet even the New Catholic Encyclopedia says:

 “But it must be frankly admitted that bias or deficiencies in the sources make it impossible to determine in certain cases whether the claimants were popes or antipopes” (1967, 1:632).

-The truth is, the Catholic “church” is yet to verify an accurate and complete list of the popes.
-The so-called “unbroken line of succession back to Peter” is a pure fiction.
+The ugly truth is, the Catholic “church” is yet to verify an accurate and complete list of the popes.
+The so-called “unbroken line of succession back to Peter” is pure fiction.

-That pagan rulers rigged papal elections proved that the popes were not chosen by the Holy Spirit.
+That pagan rulers rigged papal elections proved that the popes weren’t chosen by the Holy Spirit.

 When Benedict IX was tired of being pope and was eager to devote himself to his favourite lover, he sold the papacy for 1500 pounds of gold to his godfather, Giovanni Gratiano, who then became pope in 1054 under the name Gregory VI.
 Apostolic succession?
 No.